Fly Fishing For Trout: 39 Tips For More Trout

 11. Set The Hook Often

-It’s my experience that many fly anglers miss a lot of fish because they don’t set the hook when they should.
+After watching thousands of anglers fish, it’s my experience that many fly anglers miss a lot of fish because they simply don’t set the hook when they should.

-Strike at the first sign or set the hook on anything and everything that looks unusual.
+Set the hook on anything and everything that looks unusual, and strike fast.

-This means if your indicator is drifting along with the bubbles see how it’s moving along, anything different than that could potentially be a fish.
-This includes twitching or bouncing of the indicator, slowing, stopping, and even speeding up, which can all be caused by a fish so set on everything.
+This means if your indicator is drifting along with the bubbles, observe how it’s moving.
+Anything different than that could potentially be a fish biting.
+This includes twitching or bouncing of the indicator, slowing, stopping, and even speeding up, which can all be caused by a fish so set on everything and set often.

-Your fly is hard and has no taste or scent, and there is also a line attached to it.
-This is opposite to the aquatic insects trout eat every day which are soft and possibly have flavor, a taste, or a scent to them.
+Your fly is hard, and it has no taste or scent, and there is also a line attached to it.
+This is opposite to the aquatic insects trout eat every day, which are soft and possibly have flavor, a taste, or a scent to them.

-Therefore, trout will grab your fly and spit it back out in seconds because they can quickly detect these abnormalities.
+Therefore, trout will grab your fly and spit it back out within a few seconds because they can quickly detect these abnormalities.
 For this reason, you need to set the hook as quickly as possible so you set it before the trout has a chance to spit it out.

 best flies for trout